kunass2/SelectableView/README.md

 ## License

-`BSSelectableView` is available under the MIT license.
+`SelectableView` is available under the MIT license.
 See the LICENSE file for more info.